Drazzizzi/Plex-Discord-Media-Updates/README.md

 `message_options`>`title` = `Additions/updates to the media library from the last`

 The overall message caption that will go before the embeds.
-It will be bolded and put on its own line, and the loockback period will be appended to the end - see the screenshots for examples.
+It will be bolded and put on its own line, and the lookback period will be appended to the end - see the screenshots for examples.

 ---